michaelbollig/sspak/README.md

     $> sspak load --assets dev.sspak ~/Sites/devsite

-Install a new site from an sspak (needs to contain a git-remote):
+Install a new site from an sspak (needs to contain a git-remote or svn repo):

     $> sspak install newsite.sspak ~/Sites/newsite